This post may contain affiliate links. Please read our disclosure policy.

 Have an abundance of fresh zucchini to use up?
-We think this Bisquick Zucchini Pie is a keeper!
+This Impossibly Easy Zucchini Pie made with Bisquick is a keeper.

-Lighter than quiche, this dish is super-simple to toss together and pairs well with anything from the grill, but also stands on its own as a light lunch.
-Of course you can also serve it with a simple green salad on the side.
+Lighter than quiche and incredibly simple to put together, this savory zucchini pie pairs well with anything from the grill but also stands nicely on its own as a light lunch.
+It’s also great served with a simple green salad on the side.
+If you’ve made my Impossible Bisquick Chicken & Broccoli Pie, this zucchini version follows the same easy, no-crust approach, just with a fresh, vegetable-forward twist.

 What is a Bisquick Impossible Pie?